melissahookey/09-HW-README-Generator/README.md

   You must install inquirer

   ## Usage
-  You can use this to make a ReadMe
+  You can use this sweet ReadMe Generator to easily and quickly make a ReadMe file for your next project!

   ## License
   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
   <br>
-  MIT
+  MIT License - A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

   ## Contributing
   No other contributors